This article has links to products and services we love, which we may make commission from.

 But how do we know for sure if those keywords do or don’t have a lot of competition?

-And how do we know if anyone is even using those specific keywords to find content?
+And how do we know if anyone uses those keywords to find content?

-The good news is, you don’t have to play a guessing game when choose keywords as there are keyword research tools to help you find more detailed information about keywords, so you can make a more informed decision.
+The good news is you don’t have to play a guessing game when choosing keywords, as there are keyword research tools to help you find more detailed information about keywords so that you can make a more informed decision.

 PRO TIP: Before you start researching keywords you should brainstorm all the possible angles of your topic.
 This will give you the best chances of hitting the sweet spot during keyword research.
 We’ll look into this in more detail below.